evanclue/ddr-picker/README.md

 ---

-#### next, we gotta get a PC in there.
+### next, we gotta get a PC in there.
 - get a PC. maybe you have an old rig gathering dust -- you can use that.
 MAME and simulators aren't very demanding, they'll likely run fine on whatever you already have.
 - if you removed the CRT from your DDR cab, you have a ton of room in the back of the monitor box to drop your PC into. that's where i have mine, and it fits very nicely in there.
 - create a lightweight Windows 10 install, such as [LTSC](https://docs.microsoft.com/en-us/windows/whats-new/ltsc/), on an SSD with reasonably high capacity. the latest LTSC 2021 is probably fine, but i used LTSC 2019 for no reason in particular.

 ---

-#### now, set up your cab stuff.
+### now, set up your cab stuff.
-- install your [LIT board](https://dinsfire.com/projects/lit-board/) to make your cab lights work, and your [J-PAC](https://www.ultimarc.com/control-interfaces/j-pac-en/j-pac-c-control-only-version/), so your control panel buttons will work.
+- install your [LIT board](https://dinsfire.com/projects/lit-board/) to make your cab lights work, and your [J-PAC](https://www.ultimarc.com/control-interfaces/j-pac-en/j-pac-c-control-only-version/) for your control panel. use [WinIPAC v2](http://ultimarc2.com/winipacv2.html) to remap your control panel buttons.
 - i have my control panel set up like this:
 ![cp-mapping](https://user-images.githubusercontent.com/72628412/178121065-bd7bb1a5-8258-42e7-bedc-ac0ffc1999cd.png)
 - i found that this was the best mapping for compatibility with games, and functionality within pegasus-fe's limitations.